The Basilica

 The chapel is fronted by a transenna made in 1909 based on a design by Achille Casanova.
 In the same year, the 18th-century altarpiece and the wooden statue of Saint Bernardino (unknown artist from the 15th century) were placed here.

-formerly of the Sedici Riformatori, then of the Senato di Bologna, then of the Municipio
+formerly of the Sixteen Reformers, then of the Senate of Bologna, and later of the Municipality

-The large altarpiece depicting the glorification of St Barbara and the punishment of her murderous father (c.
-1606) is by Alessandro Tiarini.
+The large altarpiece depicting the Glorification of Saint Barbara and the Punishment of her Murderous Father (c.
+1606) is the work of Alessandro Tiarini.

-The Archangel Michael driving out the devil painted on canvas is dated 1582 and signed by Denys Calvaert, or Dionisio Fiammingo, a painter of Flemish origin but Bolognese by adoption.
+The Archangel Michael Driving Out the Demon, painted on canvas, is dated 1582 and signed by Denys Calvaert, also known as Dionisio Fiammingo, a painter of Flemish origin who was later adopted by Bologna.

 formerly Ranuzzi, then Malvezzi